mkcn/fastHistory/fastHistory/tldr/tldr/pages/linux/libreoffice.md

 - Print files to a specific printer
 `libreoffice --pt {{printer_name}} {{path/to/file1}} {{path/to/file2}}`

-- Convert all `.doc` files in current directory to pdf `libreoffice --convert-to {{pdf}} {{*.doc}}`
+- Convert all `.doc` files in current directory to PDF `libreoffice --convert-to {{pdf}} {{*.doc}}`